nhayase/XROSS/README.md

 Easy use

 ## Programming
-Merits of the HYS is preferred physics formulation can be introduced by your hand wiout any tedious preparation.
+Merits of the HYS is preferred physics formula with some parametres can be introduced by your hand without any tedious preparation.
-We should write down your physics model as follow.
+You should write down your physics model as follow.

 (1) Write "import hys" at first.